Maher (NGO): Further Development (1997 - 2026)

 Maher began with Sr. Lucy, 1 house, 3 residents, and daunting odds.
-Today, Maher is served by a loving community of doctors, social workers, teachers, trustees, business people and volunteers, providing homes for over 10 000 full-time residents (4237 children, 4637 women and 1015 mentally ill/aged destitute men) in addition to the thousands more reached by community programs such as kindergartens, self-help groups, village libraries, and so on.
-All are welcome at Maher regardless of religion, gender, caste, color, creed, or social status.
+Today, Maher is served by a community of doctors, social workers, teachers, trustees, business people and volunteers, providing homes until now for over 13,000 full-time residents (5094 children, 6129 women and 1879 mentally ill/aged destitute men) in addition to the thousands more reached by community programs such as kindergartens, self-help groups, village libraries, and so on.
+Maher does not discriminate on the basis of religion, gender, caste, color, creed, or social status.

-Over a period of only 26 years, more than 38,000 people have been impacted with Maher's aid programs, 65 additional houses have been built (total: 19 for women, 38 for children and 9 for men) and Maher expanded to other states of India: Jharkhand, Kerala, Karnataka, Andhra Pradesh, West Bengal and Bihar .The aid for Maher also increased considerably.
+Over a period of only 26 years, more than 38,000 people have been impacted with Maher's aid programs, 75 houses have been built (total: 23 for women, 42 for children and 10 for men) and Maher expanded to other states of India: Jharkhand, Kerala, Karnataka, Andhra Pradesh, West Bengal and Bihar .The aid for Maher also increased considerably.
 More and more people, mainly from Austria, Germany, the United States and the UK, came to support the project.
 For her work at Maher, Sister Lucy was honoured with the Nari Shakti Puraskar at the hands of the then President of India, Pranab Mukherjee, DCCIA Award for Excellence in Social Service 2010 Global Women's Leadership Award 2011, Paul Harris Fellow, Vanitha Woman of the Year Award among other prominent awards.
 Maher and Sister Lucy Kurien have featured several times on Indian television, including the popular show Satyamev Jayate hosted by actor Aamir Khan, and also on Vatican Radio.
 In 2015, Sister Lucy was invited to attend the Clinton Global Initiative.

 In May 2017, Maher was granted a "special consultative status" with the United Nations Economic and Social Council (UN-ECOSOC).